 First, there is a difference in the number of loci of agreement expression.
 It is impressionistically common for concord to be expressed on multiple elements within the same DP.
 In contrast, subject-verb agreement is often expressed just once.
 For example, in Estonian, sentences involving auxiliary verbs only show agreement on the auxiliary-the main verb surfaces in an invariant participial form.
 Accompanying adverbs are also invariant.

-(49) a.
+- (8) a.
 Heiko on kiiresti lahku-nud.
-H.NOM be.3 quickly leave-PST.PCPL b.
+H.NOM be.3 quickly leave-PST.PCPL 'Heiko has quickly left.' - b.
 Heiko on (kiiresti) lahku-b.
 H.NOM be.3 (quickly) leave-3